Finiteness theorems for matroid complexes with prescribed topology: Order complexes of geometric lattices.

 Notice that in general if there exist $k+2$ atoms such that their join lies in rank two, then by labeling them with the largest $k+2$ numbers, we can guarantee at least $k+1$ descending chains.
 So let us assume that no $k+2$ atoms have a join in rank two, i.e., every element in rank two is the join of at most $k+1$ atoms.
 Fix an atom $x$ and consider the interval $L^x=[x,\hat{1}]$.
 This interval is a geometric lattice on its own (it corresponds to the matroid obtained by contracting the flat $x$).
 The atoms of $L^x$ are in bijection with elements of rank two in $L$ above $x$, and as such, they give a partition of the set of atoms of $L$ (other than $x$) by looking at the atoms each of them cover.
 This means that $k\cdot a(L^x)>a(L)$.
 Since the rank of $L^x$ is $d-1$, by induction on rank we know that if $a(L)\geq (k+1)k^{d-1}$, then in $a(L^x)\geq (k+1)k^{d-2}$ and therefore there are more than $k$ descending chains.
 By labeling $x$ with the largest number we can extend each of these chains to descending chains in $L$ to guarantee that $|\mu(L)|>k$.

 \end{proof}

 \begin{remark} It should be noted that Swartz and Nyman~\cite{EdNym} proved that the order complex of any geometric lattice admits a convex ear decomposition.
 This is a decomposition pretty similar to a PS-ear one, except that one is allowed to start with other spheres, and attach other balls (all convex).
 They use the convex ear decomposition to study flag $h$-numbers, which we intend to do from various points of view in an upcoming project.
-In their theorem, the combinatorial types of spheres and balls are also prescribed, but different.
-Another proof of Theorem~\ref{weakLattices} can be obtained this way, but we do not include it here as it would require many more definitions and all the ideas behind them are explained above. \end{remark}
+In their theorem, the combinatorial types of spheres and balls are also prescribed, but form a different class of objects.
+It seems likely that a different proof of Theorem \ref{weakLattices} can be obtained using these results.